What types of polished concrete do you offer?

 I suffer from allergies and asthma, is polished concrete a good solution for me?

 Yes, in fact it is one of the best solutions for you.
-Polished concrete floors will not support the growth of toxic mould, dirt, pollen or dust mites and therefore is perfect for any sufferers of asthma or other allergies.
+Polished concrete floors will not support the growth of toxic mould, dirt, pollen or dust mites and therefore are perfect for any sufferers of asthma or other allergies.